 Dalhousie real estate guide & listings for sale

-Roughly 45% of dwellings are small apartment buildings, making it easy to find apartments in Dalhousie, and the remaining dwellings are mainly large apartment buildings, duplexes, and single detached homes are also present in the housing stock.
-This area has a good choice of housing sizes, ranging from lofts to four or more bedrooms.
-There are equal parts renters and owners living in this neighbourhood is evenly split between renters and owners.
-The homes in this area are quite old, because roughly half of its buildings were constructed before the 1960s, while the majority of the remaining buildings were built in the 1960s and the 1980s.
+About 45% of buildings are small apartment buildings, making it easy to find apartments in Dalhousie, and the remaining dwellings are mainly large apartment buildings, duplexes, and single detached homes.
+This part of the municipality has a good selection of housing size options, ranging from lofts to four or more bedrooms.
+There are equal parts renters and owners living in this neighbourhood.
+About half of homes in this part of the municipality were built prior to the 1960s, while the majority of the remaining buildings were constructed in the 1960s and the 1980s.

 It is very often practical for home buyers in this part of Halifax to purchase groceries on foot.
 Moreover, there are a good number of opportunities in close proximity for those who care about restaurants and cafes.
 It is also convenient to get to a number of clothing stores on foot.
 With regards to education, in Dalhousie, parents and their schoolchildren will generally be able to access daycares and schools by walking.